dreautall/waterfly-iii/README.md

 - General
   - Light & Dark Mode
   - Translation Ready (currently only translated into German)
+  - Listen to incoming notifications and pre-fill transactions
 - Dashboard
   - Multiple charts for the current balance & recent history
   - Budget overview for last 30 days